Sweden–Turkey relations

 Sweden has an embassy in Ankara and a consulate–general in Istanbul.
 Turkey has an embassy in Stockholm.

+Also Sweden is an EU member and Turkey is an EU candidate.
+Turkey did not support Sweden's accession to NATO until January 2024, but accepted its participation.

 History

-At the beginning of 18th Century, the two countries were allied against the Tsardom of Russia during the Great Northern War.
+At the beginning of the 18th century, the two countries were allied against the Tsardom of Russia during the Great Northern War.
 Swedish King Charles XII, after his defeat in the Battle of Poltava, took refuge in the Ottoman Empire in the city of Bender.
 Charles was welcomed by Ottomans and corresponded with Gülnuş Sultan, the mother of Sultan Ahmed III, who took an interest in his cause.
 His expenses were covered by the Ottoman State budget, as part of the fixed assets (Demirbaş in Turkish), hence his nickname Demirbaş Şarl (Fixed Asset Charles) in Turkey.

 Sweden has had diplomatic relations with Turkey since the 1730s.
 Sweden has been present in Istanbul at the same place as today since 1757.
 Sweden opened an embassy in Ankara in October 1934.

 In October 1934, Crown Prince Gustaf Adolf, Louise and Princess Ingrid visited Turkey.
 On 2 October they arrived in Istanbul where President Mustafa Kemal Atatürk's salon car was waiting.
 The journey continued to Ankara where they were received by Atatürk, Foreign Minister Tevfik Rüştü Aras, members of the government and administration.
 The visit to Ankara lasted between 3 and 5 October.
 On 5 October a two-day visit to Bursa was made.
 The stay in Turkey ended with a four-day stay incognito in Istanbul, during which several receptions were held at the Swedish legation.
-On 10 October, the royal travelers continued with the Svenska Orient Linien's motor ship Vasaland, which arrived in Smyrna on the 12 October.
+On 10 October, the royal travelers continued with the Svenska Orient Linien's motor ship Vasaland, which arrived in İzmir on the 12 October.
 From here, the departure took place on 15 October with the president's own train and on the 17 October arrival in Aleppo.

 The Swedish Research Institute in Istanbul (SFII) was founded in 1962 and works to promote Swedish and Nordic research in and around Turkey, the Far East and Central Asia, primarily in the humanities and social sciences.
 Business Sweden has been active in Turkey since 1991 with offices in Istanbul.

 When Sweden took over the rotating presidency of the Presidency of the Council of the European Union in 2009, the then Swedish prime minister Fredrik Reinfeldt announced his support of Turkey's European Union membership.
 Sweden's Green Party has criticized France and Germany's opposition to Turkey's membership.
 Sweden stopped selling weapons to Turkey in 2019 due to Turkey's military operation in Syria.

+In September 2022, Sweden lifted its embargo on weapons exports to Turkey.